 This superb and captivating work in Croydon features aviation pioneer Amy Johnson, with a particular symbolic placing in Croydon as she was the fist woman to fly solo to Australia, taking off from Croydon Airport in 1933.

-This work placed up in Shoreditch, just of Great Eastern Street with support from Global Street Art and features an image of Michael Jackson, composed from the lyrics to ‘They Don’t Really Care About Us’.
+This work placed up in Shoreditch, just of Great Eastern Street, Shoreditch, and features an image of Michael Jackson, composed from the lyrics to ‘They Don’t Really Care About Us’.